jquanC/EdgeDataIntegrityAudit/README.md

 We use java 1.8.0_202 to develop this project and use IntelliJ IDEA and Maven to compile and manage it.

-The code for the comparative experiment is stored in another repository.
+The code for the EDC-R scheme and  comparative experiment are stored in other branchs of this repository.